wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 * [Getting Started with Webpack 2](https://blog.madewithenvy.com/getting-started-with-webpack-2-ed2b86c68783)
 * [Configuring webpack for production: High Performance webpack config](https://www.codementor.io/drewpowers/high-performance-webpack-config-for-front-end-delivery-90sqic1qa)

-We would be willing to have your feedback and would love to take upon queries, suggestions, or any doubt regarding this article.
+Should you have any feedback regarding this article, please share your thoughts via comments.

+If you like this article, do share it on social networking sites.